iAmMichaelConnor/viem-blobs-example/README.md

 | anvil node  | ❌ `InvalidParamsRpcError: Invalid parameters were provided to the RPC method.`  | ❌ `InvalidParamsRpcError: Invalid parameters were provided to the RPC method.`  |
 | hardhat network node | ❌ `An EIP-4844 (shard blob) call request was received, but Hardhat only supports them via 'eth_sendRawTransaction'.
 See https://github.com/NomicFoundation/hardhat/issues/5182` but viem isn't sending the tx as raw. | ✅ |

 Oooh, it's calling estimate_gas that seems to be killing it.
-If you specify all gas values (gas limit, max fee per ...) then it seems to work.
-No, it doesn't...
+If you specify all gas values (gas limit, max fee per ...) then it seems to work - for hardhat at least!

-## Compiling

-`cd contracts`
-`forge build --evm-version cancun`